ibm-cloud-docs/power-iaas/ordering-direct-link.md

       </tr></table>

   Direct Link 2.0 is available in all current locations except Toronto 1.</br>
   Each location requires its own Direct Link Connect.
-For example, If you order a Direct Link for Frankfurt 04, you can not establish connection to the VMs Frankfurt 05.
+For example, If you order a Direct Link for Frankfurt 04, you can not establish connection to the VMs in Frankfurt 05.
   {: note}

 - **Routing Option** - Select <strong>Local Routing (Free)</strong> to access all the data centers that are connected at the location that you specified in the <strong>Location</strong> field.
 Select <strong>Global Routing</strong> to access all the IBM Cloud data centers in the world.
 - **Network Provider** - You must select <strong>IBM POWER VIRTUAL SERVER</strong> from the list.
 - **Speed** - Select the link speed to meet your workload requirements.
 The recommended selection for the <strong>Speed</strong> field is 1 Gbps.

 #### BGP and connections

 - **Ports** - If you have multiple Direct Link connections, you must choose different ports for each connection.
 Otherwise, you can choose a port that has the least number of connections.
 - **BGP peering subnet** - Select **Auto-select IP** for Power Systems Virtual Server to auto-select an IP address from range *169.254.0.0/16*, or manually enter addresses in a specific range to avoid conflict with an existing connection.
 - **BGP ASN** - You must enter 64999 as BGP ASN number for Direct Link Connect location unless a different ASN number is required as indicated in the table 3.
 For example, BGP ASN number for WDC04 location is 64995.

   <!--Do not try to change the BGP ASN number to <strong>64995</strong>.
 You must contact the IBM Power support team to handle your request to change the BGP ASN number.